-Odds are, a good portion of your team was out of the office over the past few weeks.
+Odds are, a good portion of your team was out of the office this past week.
 Some may be returning to their desks for the first time in quite some time.

 Which is a good thing — a little time away can keep burnout at bay.

 But no one can afford a long, slow ramp-up to get productivity levels high again.
 That’s why now’s the perfect time to focus on momentum and how to keep it going.